-With many downhill ski resorts in the Northeast expected to be closed or restricted to mitigate the spread of COVID-19, backcountry skiing is booming.
-In fact, going back to the early spring, outfitters across the region reported shortages of backcountry equipment as skiers skipped the crowded resorts in favor of more remote options.
+Backcountry skiing is booming.
+Skiers are skipping the crowded resorts in favor of more remote options.
 The sport is rigorous, requiring skiers to hike or skin up the mountain before skiing down; knowing where to go can be challenging, too.
 We’ve rounded up some of the best spots for backcountry skiing, sourced from Best Backcountry Skiing in the Northeast, 2nd ed.—newly released from AMC Books.
 (AMC’s Winter Recreation Map and Guide is another new resource highlighting local trails for backcountry skiers.)
 Please note: This list is for the well-practiced.
 Caution should always be exercised in backcountry skiing, making sure that you dress properly and pack the 10 Essential pieces of gear.

 Sargent Mountain, Acadia National Park | Mount Desert, Maine